silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 OK on unix-based systens (e.g,. debian), but is sometimes an issue on OSX installs due to the long default temp path.

+If you use [_ss_environment.php](http://doc.silverstripe.org/environment-management) to configure your environments, you can  override SilverStripe's built-in `TEMP_FOLDER` constant to something shorter:

+	// Necessary for sphinx module, the default /var/folders/... path is too long define('TEMP_FOLDER', '/var/tmp');

 ## Errors

 ### "failed to send client protocol version"